Homorthodes perturba

 Identification

-The MONA or Hodges number for this is 10544, which serves as a standardized identifier in North American systems.
-As a member of the Homorthodes, it can be distinguished from related genera within the Eriopygini tribe by genitalic characteristics and pattern elements, though specific diagnostic features for H. perturba versus require specialist examination.
+The MONA or Hodges number for this is 10544, which serves as a standardized identifier in North American classification systems.
+As a member of the Homorthodes, it can be distinguished from related genera within the Eriopygini tribe by genitalic characteristics and wing pattern elements, though specific diagnostic features for H. perturba versus require examination.

 Images